 The most common reasons for paw licking

-Allergies – pollen, cleaning agents, road salt
+Allergies – pollen, detergents, road salt

 Injuries – broken claws, inflammation, burns